Rural Hub News

 On 12 March 2024 over 125 farmers and representatives from rural business support organisations made their way to Warwick Crop Centre in Wellesbourne to attend the Rural Hub’s first major conference, “Preparing for the farm of the future – what could it look like?”, which was expertly kept to time by Chair, Karen Ellis.

-Once the presentations had concluded it was time for lunch, networking, a health check with Gill, to take part in the County Insurance prize draw for a hamper of goodies and to enjoy a test drive in an electric UTV brought along to the conference by Off-Road Electric.
-Feedback about the conference has been extremely positive and Rural Hub Directors will now discuss whether a conference will become an annual event.
+Following an opening address by the Lord Lieutenant of Warwickshire, Tim Cox, we welcomed four headline speakers; Charlie Ireland from Ceres Rural, Jim Egan from Kings Crops, Prof Simon Pearson from Lincoln University and Antony Pearce of Dudley Peverell.
+Once the presentations had concluded it was time for lunch, networking, a health check with Parish Nurse Gill, the County Insurance prize draw for a hamper of goodies and a test drive in an electric UTV brought along to the conference by Off-Road Electric.
+Read all about the conference on our dedicated web page.

 13,000 trees